 The Boundary Row range of wines is named after a Barossa tradition of using vine rows rather than fences to distinguish the different owners of adjoining vineyards, with fruit from the boundary row shared between the neighbours.

-Nose: A distinctive nose of dark cherry, chocolate and fresh coffee beans, with a complex, savoury earthiness and hints of sage and fennel seed.
+Nose: A distinctive nose of blackberry, dark cherry and chocolate with hints of mocha, liquorice and warm spices.

-Palate: The palate is rich and full, with bright, juicy flavours of mulberry, blackberry and blood plum, with a complexing touch of panforte chocolate and spice.
-A lingering, mouthwatering finish combines savoury notes of cedar and cigar box with fine-grained tannins that seem to last forever.
+Palate: The palate is rich, full and fleshy, with bright, juicy flavours of mulberry, blackberry and blood plum, and smooth, complexing touches of chocolate, mocha and spice.
+A balanced, even mouthfeel, with a lingering, mouthwatering finish, combines savoury notes of cedar with fine-grained tannins that seem to last forever.